Thamaraikannan00011/Maven/maven_notes.md

 **1. Local Repository:**

-* It is an directory/folder on your local machine where maven tores all downloaded dependencies, plugins, project specific artifacts.
+* It is an directory/folder on your local machine where maven stores all downloaded dependencies, plugins, project specific artifacts.
 * The directory local repository is ***.m2***

 **2. Central repository:**